spenteco/linoleumBlocks/README.md

 ## V1

 Requires imagemagick, lxml, PIL, OpenCV, numpy, matplotlib and potrace.
+And batik (how could I forget it?).
 Too much, I know.
-Later versions will almost certainly require lxml and potrace (I like the convenience of manipulating SVG), although I hope to settle on one image processing library (OpenCV, most likely).
+Later versions will almost certainly require lxml, potrace and batik (I like the convenience of manipulating SVG), although I hope to settle on one image processing library (OpenCV, most likely).

 USAGE: ./linoleumBlocksV1.py pathToInputImage pathToConfig